Faculty member with students sitting at table

 Learn More About Research

-Project-based learning with a purpose: Find solutions for pressing local and global challenges as part of your course work.
+Project-based learning with a purpose.
+You can find solutions for pressing local and global challenges as part of your coursework by working alongside members of the local community.
 Recent courses that included a community-based learning component include:

 • Sociology of Family